Bahar-SarSaifee/Text-Generation-Using-Transformers/README.md

 # Text Generation Using Transformers and GRU

+In this project, we build a hybrid model based on the transformer decoder and GRU network that can generate text using TensorFlow and Keras in Python.

 ## Dataset

 **Name of Dataset:** New York Times Comments (Comments on articles published in the New York Times)